Links on SoundGuys may earn us a commission. Learn more.

 You won’t find that audio quality has changed between the SteelSeries Arctis 1 Wireless and Arctis 7P, because they share the same dynamic drivers.

 Bass notes are amplified and sound almost twice as loud as mids, which makes explosions sound louder.
 Some people prefer this, but if you want the greatest advantage, you should equalize the bass response down a bit.
 Doing so will make it easier to hear other spatial audio cues, like approaching footsteps, with ease.
-The de-emphasis from 1-5.5kHz is nothing to be worried about: this tuning is intentional and reduces unwanted harmonic resonances within the human ear canal.

 Isolation performance is where the Arctis 7P pulls ahead of its elder relative: low-frequency sounds are slightly blocked by the 7P, and these same sounds remain unaffected by the Arctis 1 Wireless.
 This difference in loudness is just barely audible (3dB), but is valuable nonetheless.
 The Arctis 7P also blocks out high-frequency sounds, like a distant whirring refrigerator, more effectively.